 Just because you’ve purchased an option to buy or sell currency, doesn’t always mean that it will be right to proceed with exercising it once it reaches maturity.
 This flexibility, the choice to proceed with exercising an option or not, is one of the reasons why they are so popular.
 It effectively acts as a form of insurance, so you can proceed with the most favourable solution at the time.

-At the maturity of an option, you will arrive into one of two scenarios:
+When an option matures, you will arrive at one of two scenarios:

 In the money